Macielyoung/Seq2Seq-Chatbot/README.md

 * Cornell Movie Dataset
 * Twitter Dialog Dataset
-* Mixed Dataset (including cornell, twitter, greeting, history, conversation and so on) maybe will be updated in the future.
+* Mixed Dataset (including cornell, twitter, greeting) maybe will be updated in the future.